Wall Street sinks for fourth straight week

 Worries that the United States and the global economy may be headed for another recession have unnerved investors in recent weeks.
 Thursday marked the sixth time in the past two weeks that the S&P 500 has moved 4 percent or more.

-Technology stocks bore the brunt of the losses among the Dow components, with H-P, International Business Machines Corp (IBM.N), Intel Corp (INTC.OQ), and Microsoft Corp (MSFT.OQ) among the biggest drags on the blue-chip average.
+Technology stocks bore the brunt of the losses among the Dow components, with H-P, International Business Machines Corp, Intel Corp, and Microsoft Corp among the biggest drags on the blue-chip average.
 IBM shares fell 3.8 percent to $157.54, while Intel dropped 2.9 percent to $19.19, and Microsoft lost 2.5 percent to $24.05.

 "I think it's more of a drift than any real selling here," said Frank Gretz, market analyst and technician for Shields & Co in New York.
 "It's more common to see a drift down with people more fearful about the weekend ...
 Who's going to buy before a weekend with all the bad news around?"